vdmerweandre/DEAT/README.md

 * General append only Ledger showing each of the debits and credits

 #### Chart of Accounts
-In and double entry accounting system, all movements of funds are represented as debits or credits to accounts in, one of the categories in the Chart of Accounts list below.
+In a double entry accounting system, all movements of funds are represented as debits or credits to accounts in, one of the categories in the Chart of Accounts list below.

 A **chart of accounts (COA)** includes all accounts categorised by either
 * Assets (A)